-This charming 30-room boutique hotel is situated on the property of the El Esteco winery.
+This charming boutique hotel is situated on the property of the El Esteco winery.
 Manicured grounds hug the hotel’s colonial architecture, while vineyards drape the surrounding hills.
-Rich in culture, wine and tradition, Patios de Cafayate Hotel embraces spectacular views of the Calchaquíes Valleys’ vineyards and offers guests extensive gardens and colonial patios.
+Rich in culture, wine and tradition, Patios de Cafayate Hotel also boasts extensive gardens and gorgeous patios.
 View hotel website »

 Hotel Legado Mitico, Salta

-Located in Salta’s historic centre, this former mansion has been painstakingly restored and meticulously renovated into a charming eleven-room inn.
-The property’s spacious, comfortable rooms and modern amenities are perfectly complemented by warm and welcoming common areas and artwork, furniture and décor carefully selected for its cultural significance of the region.
+Located in Salta’s historic centre, this former mansion has been painstakingly restored into a charming 11-room inn.
+The property’s spacious, comfortable rooms are perfectly complemented by warm and welcoming common areas and décor carefully selected for its cultural significance in the region.
 View hotel website »

-The vibrant and stylish El Manantial Del Silencio, built with natural, local materials, is infused with the traditional colonial spirit of this lively area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine by a famed Argentinean chef.
-The outdoor pool is immersed in the relaxing oasis of lush greenery that surrounds the property.
+The vibrant El Manantial Del Silencio, built with local natural materials, is infused with the lively colonial spirit of the area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine.
+The fabulous outdoor pool is tucked away in a relaxing oasis of lush greenery surrounding property.
 View hotel website »

-This trip is rated Moderate.
 The daily bike rides will average roughly 40 km (25 mi.).
-There is also the option of a Century Ride, and your guides always have some extra optional rides if you want more.
-Some optional afternoon hiking is offered as a way to explore the coloured canyons.
+Your guides always have some extra optional rides if you’re wanting more.
+An optional afternoon hike is offered as a way to explore the coloured Purmamarca hills.

 - All accommodation

-- All breakfasts, six lunches and five dinners, including wine
+- All breakfasts, six lunches and six dinners, including wine

 - Services of B&R guide(s) and support vehicle